Gimli, Manitoba: Culture

 Reenactment of a Norse battle during the Icelandic festival in Gimli.

 Gimli is notable for its Icelandic culture and celebrates this locally unique heritage throughout the year and the community of Gimli.
 A popular sight in the town is the pier which extends from the downtown shoreline out onto Lake Winnipeg and features the Gimli Seawall Gallery, a cement wall 977 ft long featuring 72 murals which depict the history and stories of the community.
+On Lake Winnipeg, Gimli has a fifteen-foot tall statue of a viking; it was unveiled in 1967 and designed by George Barone.

 The Gimli Film Festival is a five-day summer film festival held annually; it features an 11 m outdoor screen on Lake Winnipeg.
 Winnipeg director Guy Maddin made a feature film titled Tales from the Gimli Hospital.

+Curling a popular winter time activity in the town with up to 1,200 people participating in the sport.
+The community has its own curling club.
+The club is home to several prominent curlers, including Kerri Einarson, a multiple-time Scotties Tournament of Hearts champion.

 Icelandic Festival

 The Icelandic Festival of Manitoba has been celebrated since 1890 and has been held in Gimli since 1932.
 Several thousand tourists come each year for three days during the first weekend in August.
 Artworks from jewellery to paintings are displayed at the art museum as well along the pier wall that extends from downtown Gimli into the lake, and traditional Icelandic dishes are offered.
 A reenactment of a Norse shield wall battle is also held each day, being accompanied by an interactive Norse village where the reenactors perform tasks such as blacksmithing, crafting, and sewing.